hiiamboris/red-spaces-gitlab-mirror/design-cards/document.md

 Data then can be represented as simple `[char attr ...]` paired list, where `char` is a character or space object and `attr` is an integer index of the attribute combination for this `char`.
 Getting the block from integer index is trivial, and to convert a block back to an integer, block is molded and hashed with SHA1.
 SHA1 data is then also hashed by the `hash!` datatype, allowing O(1) lookups, with the slowest operation being `mold`.
 This assumes that `mold/all` produces unique output for every sorted attribute set, which holds true if attributes can only carry data (strings, numbers, none value), not code (bound words, objects).

 This format is used by `rich-content` template, while `document` just carries a list of `rich-content` paragraphs.
 I decided against putting all of `rich-content` data into a single array in a `document`, because that would put limit on the speed of every character insertion/removal, esp. at the head of a big document.
-We'll at least need some tree-based datatype to make this and a few other aspects of the document scalable to bigger texts.
+We'll at least need some tree-based series datatype to make this and a few other aspects of the document scalable to bigger texts, and likely `slice!` datatype to put parts of the document into it's paragraphs as data.

 ### Clipboard